KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 This is to ensure deterministic texture memory usage.

 Cubemap images are declared as an array of images in the extension that is placed in the glTF root.
+These images are specified using KHR_texture_ktx extension to reference the source images for the textures used in the environment light extension.

   > **Implementation Note**: Implementations are free to ignore the pre-filtered mip-levels and generate the mip-levels for roughness values at runtime.